astro-group-bristol/guidelines/guides/vs-code-ssh.md

 ## SSH tunnelling <a id="toc-tag-mdtoc" name="ssh-tunnelling"></a>

-Because I can't access Typhon directly, I have to take an additional step to login when not using the UoB WiFi:
+Because we can't access Typhon directly, we have to take an additional step to login when not using the UoB WiFi:

 - SSH to Aquila, then SSH to Typhon
 - Connect to the [UoB VPN (sharepoint link)](https://uob.sharepoint.com/sites/itservices/SitePages/vpn-connect.aspx)